vroomfondle/podi/README.md

 See http://kodi.wiki/view/Web_interface

 ##Configuration
-Put the following in $HOME/podi.conf, subsituting values as necessary to represent your Kodi web interface details.
+Put the following in $HOME/podi.conf, substituting values as necessary to represent your Kodi web interface details.